brianmhunt/brianmhunt.github.io/_posts/2014-01-26-knockout-and-foreign-keys.md

 ---
 layout: post
-title: Knockout and foreign keys
+title: Knockout and foreign keys extender
 description: >
   A handy way to extend Knockout observables for storing keys.
 modified: 2014-01-26 11:25:01